Polymers, plastics, and polyvinyl chloride used in electric wires are called "insulators" that do not conduct electricity.

 Electric Insulation materials for Ultra-High Voltage Transmission

 Dielectric breakdown tests are conducted to measure the dielectric strength as the voltage is used to ensure reliability.
 In the dielectric breakdown testing, a high voltage is applied to the insulating material, and the voltage at which it is destroyed is measured.
-If the material can withstand high voltage for a specified period, it is judged to have isolation strength to the test voltage.
+If the material can withstand high voltage for a specified period, it is judged to have sufficient insulating strength at the test voltage.

 High dielectric strength for high voltage applications makes the product safe and high quality, leading to longer service life.